 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Corella pears are available from spring through fall.
+Corella pears are available in the spring through fall.

-Pears are low in calories, cholesterol, sodium, and fat.
-They do contain Vitamin C, fiber, and potassium.
-They also contain levulose, a particularly sweet form of natural sugar that is found more in pears than in most other fruits.
+Corella pears contain vitamin C, fiber, and potassium.
+They also contain levulose, a particularly sweet form of natural sugar that is found more in pears than most other fruits.